-Those of you interested in a king of gnarliness that goes beyond the one produced by fuzz pedals should check out the Discomfort Designs Riemann’s Grave, which combines three filters with a sample rate crusher and 4 toggles that modify the way the signal is handled.
+Those interested in a king of gnarliness that goes beyond the one produced by fuzz pedals should check out the Discomfort Designs Riemann’s Grave, which combines three filters with a sample rate crusher and 4 toggles that modify the way the signal is handled.
 To quote Jamie of Harsh Tones, “it makes sounds the likes of which I’ve never heard before.”

 SWP (Sweep Filter:) This is a filter controlled by the footswitch on the right.
 Pressing the footswitch will momentarily close it and then gradually reopen it, with the sweep’s speed set by the sweep knob.

 Theorem 1: This is a resonant 24 dB per octave low pass filter.
 With toggle 1 pointing down, the cutoff frequency follows the knob.
-With toggle 1 pointing up, random modulation is applied to the cutoff frequency, and the knob controls how rapidly an new cutoff frequency is selected in the random cycle.
+With toggle 1 pointing up, random modulation is applied to the cutoff frequency, and the knob controls how rapidly a new cutoff frequency is selected in the random cycle.

 Theorem 2: A second resonant LPF whose cutoff frequency can be modulated either by a curvy (sine wave) or pointy (ramp wave) shaped LFO, whose speed is controlled by the rate knob.
 Toggle 3 will select the LFO wave shape.
 Toggle 4 will choose a constant (down) or random (up) modulated LFO.